Surendra-Dhondale/Melanoma-Detection-Assignment/README.md

 ## Conclusions
 - Conclusion 1:
-The model was extremely overfitting in our case and the validation accuracry was very low. we had to use an augmentation method to ensure that the model works better
+The model was extremely overfitting in our case and the validation accuracy was very low. we had to use an augmentation method to ensure that the model works better
 - Conclusion 2
 we used basic augmentation and the validatiion accuracry still did not make a huge difference in the model's result. we did random flip, randomcrop to achieve this. considering that the model was overfitting, we considered to further finetune the data.